-“They are replacing year end appraisals and ratings with in-depth conversations, often drawing on the myriad data points now available about employee and company performance, such as sales information, organisational climate survey results, and employee engagement data,” Grass told HC Online.
+“They are replacing year end appraisals and ratings with in-depth conversations, often drawing on the myriad of data points now available about employee and company performance, such as sales information, organisational climate survey results, and employee engagement data,” Grass told HRD.

 “This improves how people listen to feedback, encourages them to set stretch goals, and makes it easier for them to put in extra effort toward a worthy project, and helps them learn from positive role models.”